 Next, optimize your social networks.
-Social networks tend to rank higher on the search results than other sites.
+Social networks tend to rank higher on search results than other sites.
 Name and list the social networks that show up on the first page of Google, and which ones you want to show up.
 If your website does not have a social presence online, now is the time to invest in social media.

 The Social Media Networks that are most likely to rank on the first page of Google are Facebook, Twitter, Google+, LinkedIn, Pinterest, Instagram, and Flickr.
-We recommend having presence on YouTube as well; optimizing your channel will make it show up on the first page.
+We recommend having a presence on YouTube as well; optimizing your channel will make it show up on the first page.
 Similarly with Tumblr, BlogSpot, and WordPress, as these can also play a pivotal role.

 Optimizing social media networks requires consistency and dedication.
 Active engagements with followers and fans is a must.
 Updating your social networks with more information, status updates, and pictures/videos periodically.
-If these three things are not followed with a consistent approach, it is less likely that social network profiles will rank well on the results page.
+If these three things are not followed by a consistent approach, it is less likely that social network profiles will rank well on the results page.

 As mentioned earlier, this is a part of the Online Reputation strategy.
 But we have not mentioned the other part of off-page optimization.
-For intense reputation management we recommend you consult with an SEO Agency as it requires research, expertise, and time.
+For intense reputation management, we recommend you consult with an SEO Agency as it requires research, expertise, and time.
 You need to focus on running your business.
 Hiring an agency to manage these tasks will only benefit you.
 This is their job, and they will make sure to highlight your company’s positive attributes and eliminate negativity.

 If you are concerned with Online Reputation Management, or if there is a negative comment you need taken care of, contact RCC Web Media Agency today!
-We would be more than happy to provide you with Online Reputation Management, Search Engine Optimization and Social Media Management services.
+We would be more than happy to provide you with Online Reputation Management, Search Engine Optimization, and Social Media Management services.